Mieze/IntelLucy/README.md

 IntelLucy is an open source driver for the Intel X500 family of 10 GBit Ethernet controllers.

 **Key Features of the Driver**
-- Supports Intel X520, X540 and X550 Ethernet controllers.
+- Supports Intel X520, X540 and X550 Ethernet adapters.
 - Support for multisegment packets relieving the network stack of unnecessary copy operations when assembling packets for transmission.
 - No-copy receive and transmit.
 Only small packets are copied on reception because creating a copy is more efficient than allocating a new buffer.
 - TCP segmentation offload with IPv4 and IPv6.